CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-rdbs.md

      ),
     }
     ```
-Now, the ownCloud server is set up to consume Database as a Service, SMTP Relay and Object Storage, this will minimize the administration of the local environment and eliminate resource constraint on the server.
+Now, the ownCloud server is set up to consume Database as a Service and Object Storage, this will minimize the administration of the local environment and eliminate resource constraint on the server.

 ### Pricing
 The costs associated with this deployment are for the CenturyLink Cloud infrastructure only.
 There are no ownCloud license costs or additional fees bundled in.